Sunday, 30 November 2025

 The poet, now aged, carried a cane;

-his hair, fiery white, to platinum rings.
+his hair, fiery white, to platinum rings

-As he entered the palaces of kings,
+as he entered the palaces of kings,

 and people stared at him as he was lame.